karlaugustnybo/Digital-Garden/planning/content-versioning-system.md

 - [x] Verify SEO compliance (canonical tags implemented)
 - [x] Performance testing (efficient version detection)
 - [x] Documentation for content workflow
-- [ ] Create an interactive CLI script the user can run to make a new version of a post

 This versioning system provides a lightweight, author-friendly way to show content evolution while maintaining excellent user experience and technical performance.